Board of Directors

 Charlotte, North Carolina

 Charlie Steele has been a below-knee amputee since 1990.
 Before retiring from IBM, he held numerous management positions during his 28 years of service.
-He is currently active with ASPIRE in New York City and is a support group leader.
+He was a support group leader in New York City for 14 years and currently serves as chair of the Amputee Coalition Peer Support Committee.
 Steele is a peer visitor/trainer and served on the National Consumer Advisory Panel for the Limb Loss Research & Statistics Program (LLRSP).
 He is also an advocate for literacy and mentor programs and enjoys the arts, reading, writing, traveling and health/fitness.

 Jeffrey S. Lutz

-Jeffrey S. Lutz, CPO, is the regional vice president and market leader of Hanger Prosthetics and Orthotics, Inc., in Lafayette, Louisiana.
+Jeffrey S. Lutz, CPO, is the central zone vice president of Hanger Prosthetics and Orthotics, Inc. He lives with his family in Lafayette, Louisiana.
 He joined Hanger as a staff prosthetist in 1986 in Orlando, Florida, and subsequently worked as a manager and area manager in Louisiana and Texas.
-Previously, Lutz worked for Southern Prosthetic Supply (SPS), Bethesda, Maryland.
+Previously, Lutz worked for Southern Prosthetic Supply (SPS).
 Lutz holds a bachelor of science degree from Georgia Southern University, Statesboro, with postgraduate work in prosthetics and orthotics at the department of orthopedics at Northwestern University Medical School, Chicago, Illinois.
 He completed an orthotic residency at Children's Hospital, New Orleans, Louisiana, and a prosthetic residency at the Myoelectric Institute of Orlando, Florida.

 Scarsdale, New York